-- (a) to provide, at least daily and at any other time at the request of the ACD, reliable and verifiable valuation in respect of that transaction corresponding to its fair value (being the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction) and which does not rely only on market quotations by the counterparty; and - (b) that it, or an alternative counterparty will, at the request of the ACD, enter into a further transaction to sell, liquidate or close out that transaction at any time, at a fair value arrived at under the reliable market value basis or pricing model agreed under paragraph 1.6.9.1.3; and - 1.6.9.1.3 capable of reliable valuation; a transaction in derivatives is capable of reliable valuation only if the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy: - (a) on the basis of an up-to-date market value which the ACD and the Depositary have agreed is reliable; - (b) or, if that value is not available, on the basis of a pricing model which the ACD and the Depositary have agreed uses an adequate recognised methodology; and - 1.6.9.1.4 subject to verifiable valuation; a transaction in derivatives is subject to verifiable valuation only if, throughout the life of the derivative (if the transaction is entered into) verification of the valuation is carried out by: - (a) an appropriate third party which is independent from the counterparty of the derivative, at an adequate frequency and in such a way that the ACD is able to check it; or - (b) a department within the ACD which is independent from the department in charge of managing the Scheme Property and which is adequately equipped for such a purpose. - 1.6.9.1.5 The jurisdictions that fall within 1.6.9.1.1(e) are Australia, France, Germany, Hong Kong, Italy, Japan, the Netherlands, Singapore, Spain, Switzerland, and the United States of America. - 1.6.9.1.6 For the purposes paragraph 1.6.9.1.2 fair value is the amount for which an asset could be exchanged or a liability settled, between knowledgeable, willing parties in an arm's length transaction. - 1.6.9.1.7 The Depositary must take reasonable care to ensure that the ACD has systems and controls that are adequate to ensure compliance with paragraph 1.6.9.1.1. - 1.6.9.1.8 For the purposes of paragraph 1.6.9.1.2 the ACD must: - (i) establish, implement, and maintain arrangements and procedures which ensure appropriate, transparent and fair valuation of the exposure of the Funds to OTC derivatives; and
+- (a) carries out, at least daily, a reliable and verifiable valuation in respect of that transaction corresponding to its fair value (being the amount for which an asset could be exchanged, or a liability settled, between knowledgeable, willing parties in an arm's length transaction) and which does not rely only on market quotations by the counterparty; and - (b) can enter into one or more further transactions to sell, liquidate or close out that transaction at any time, at its fair value; and - 1.6.9.1.3 capable of reliable valuation; a transaction in derivatives is capable of reliable valuation only if the ACD having taken reasonable care determines that, throughout the life of the derivative (if the transaction is entered into), it will be able to value the investment concerned with reasonable accuracy: - (a) on the basis of an up-to-date market value which the ACD and the Depositary have agreed is reliable; - (b) or, if that value is not available, on the basis of a pricing model which the ACD and the Depositary have agreed uses an adequate recognised methodology; and - 1.6.9.1.4 subject to verifiable valuation; a transaction in derivatives is subject to verifiable valuation only if, throughout the life of the derivative (if the transaction is entered into) verification of the valuation is carried out by: - (a) an appropriate third party which is independent from the counterparty of the derivative, at an adequate frequency and in such a way that the ACD is able to check it; or - (b) a department within the ACD which is independent from the department in charge of managing the Scheme Property and which is adequately equipped for such a purpose. - 1.6.9.1.5 The jurisdictions that fall within 1.6.9.1.1(e) are Australia, France, Germany, Hong Kong, Italy, Japan, the Netherlands, Singapore, Spain, Switzerland, and the United States of America. - 1.6.9.1.6 For the purposes paragraph 1.6.9.1.2 fair value is the amount for which an asset could be exchanged or a liability settled, between knowledgeable, willing parties in an arm's length transaction. - 1.6.9.1.7 The Depositary must take reasonable care to ensure that the ACD has systems and controls that are adequate to ensure compliance with paragraph 1.6.9.1.1. - 1.6.9.1.8 For the purposes of paragraph 1.6.9.1.2 the ACD must: - (i) establish, implement, and maintain arrangements and procedures which ensure appropriate, transparent and fair valuation of the exposure of the Funds to OTC derivatives; and - (ii) ensure that the fair value of OTC derivatives is subject to adequate, accurate and independent assessment.

-- (ii) ensure that the fair value of OTC derivatives is subject to adequate, accurate and independent assessment. - 1.6.9.1.9 Where the arrangements and procedures referred to in paragraph 1.6.9.1.8 involve the performance of certain activities of third parties, the ACD must comply with the requirements of SYSC 8.1.13R (Additional requirements for a management company) and COLL 6.6AR(4) to (6) (Due diligence requirements for AFMs of UK UCITS). - 1.6.9.1.10 The arrangements and procedures referred to in paragraph 1.6.9.1.8 must be adequate and proportionate to the nature and complexity of the OTC derivative concerned and adequately documented.
+- 1.6.9.1.9 Where the arrangements and procedures referred to in paragraph 1.6.9.1.8 involve the performance of certain activities of third parties, the ACD must comply with the requirements of SYSC 8.1.13R (Additional requirements for a management company) and COLL 6.6AR(4) to (6) (Due diligence requirements for AFMs of UK UCITS). - 1.6.9.1.10 The arrangements and procedures referred to in paragraph 1.6.9.1.8 must be adequate and proportionate to the nature and complexity of the OTC derivative concerned and adequately documented.